 \subsubsection{Syndrome graphs}

 To evaluate the thresholds and below threshold scaling behavior of logical blocks we rely on the \textit{syndrome graph} representation of errors and checks.
-This representation can be used for flexible error sampling and decoding, sufficient for many decoders such as minimum-weight perfect-matching (MWPM)~\cite{dennis2002topological,kolmogorov2009blossom} and union-find (UF)~\cite{delfosse2017almost}.
-The syndrome graph representation can be defined for any fusion network where each measurement ($X\otimes X$, $Z \otimes Z$, or single-qubit measurement) belongs to precisely two local check operator generators, such as the 6-ring network.
+This representation can be used for flexible error sampling and decoding, sufficient for many decoders such as minimum-weight perfect matching (MWPM)~\cite{dennis2002topological,kolmogorov2009blossom} and union find (UF)~\cite{delfosse2017almost}.
+The syndrome graph representation can be defined for any fusion network where each measurement ($X\otimes X$, $Z \otimes Z$, or single-qubit measurement) belongs to precisely two local check operator generators, such as the six-ring network.
 We define the syndrome graph as follows. \begin{defn} (Syndrome graph).
-Let $\checkgp_{\text{local}}$ be the set of local check generators for $\checkgp$ (depicted in Fig.~\ref{figFBQCFeatures} for the 6-ring network).
+Let $\checkgp_{\text{local}}$ be the set of local check generators for $\checkgp$ (depicted in Fig.~\ref{figFBQCFeatures} for the six-ring network).
 We define the syndrome graph $G_{\text{synd}} = (V_{\text{synd}},E_{\text{synd}})$ by placing a vertex $v\in V_{\text{synd}}$ for every local check generator $c\in \checkgp_{\text{local}}$, and an edge between two vertices if their corresponding checks share a measurement. \end{defn}

 Flipped measurement outcomes are represented by edges of the syndrome graph, and the syndrome can be obtained by taking their mod-2 boundary (in other words, a flipped check operator corresponds to a vertex with an odd number of flipped edges incident to it).
 Logical membranes are represented on the syndrome graph as a collection of edges corresponding to the fusions and measurements that it consists of.
 We refer to this subset of edges as a logical mask.
 A logical error corresponds to a set of edges whose mod-2 boundary is zero, and that has odd intersection with a logical mask.